FunnyGuilds/FunnyGuilds/.github/README.md

 - get the latest stable version [here](https://github.com/FunnyGuilds/FunnyGuilds/releases) (for now the last FunnyGuilds 4.x release)
 - or explore the newest features and fixes of the [nightly versions](https://ci.insertt.dev/job/FunnyGuilds/job/5.x/)
-- BE AWARE — nighly versions may be unstable, use them at your own risk
+- BE AWARE — nightly versions may be unstable, use them at your own risk

 ---